-In this report, we give all flood heights and water levels in elevations relative to Mean Higher High Water (MHHW), or what we more simply call today's "high tide line," defined based on tide levels during NOAA's standard 1983-2001 tidal "epoch."
+In this report, we give all flood heights and water levels in elevations relative to Mean Higher High Water (MHHW), or what we more simply call today's "high tide line," defined based on tide levels during NOAA's special 2002-2006 tidal "epoch" for Grand Isle and its vicinity, and during the standard 1983-2001 epoch for Sabine Pass North and its area.
 Our purpose is to give a good sense of how high floods might reach above normal local high water lines.
 Note that different sources use different reference frames; tidesandcurrents.noaa.gov (more specifically here) provides data for inter-conversions at most stations, for example to and from Mean Lower Low Water (MLLW) and standard modern map elevation (North American Vertical Datum 1988, or NAVD88).